universitetslektor i romanska språk, ssk. fransk litteraturvetenskap vid Institutionen för moderna språk, Romanska språk

-Associate professor (docent) in French literature, specializing in francophone Caribbean literature, postcolonial theory, translation studies, travel literature and world literature.
-My current project "Tropical Engagements", funded by the Swedish Foundation for the Humanities and Social Sciences (RJ), deals with voices and languages in 17th century travel writing.
-I'm part of the steering committee of the research program Cosmopolitan and Vernacular Dynamics in World Literature: worldlit.se
+Associate professor in French literature, specializing in Caribbean literature, travel writing and world literature.
+My current project "Tropical Engagements" (funded by RJ) deals with voices and languages in 17th century travelogues.
+I'm part of the steering committee of the research program Cosmopolitan and Vernacular Dynamics in World Literature.
+I welcome research students working on 20th century French literature, literary theory, ecocriticism, postcolonial studies, or travel writing.

 Akademiska meriter: FD, Docent